Applications for the 2013 seed grant review cycle were due Jun 3, 2013. Please check back for information about the next application deadline.

 We offer peer-reviewed seed grants to support investigator-initiated research projects that will advance the development of effective treatments for chordoma.
 These one to two year grants are intended to enable investigators to start projects, test hypotheses, or generate preliminary data that could help leverage additional funding sources and lead to sustained chordoma research programs.
 Applications are reviewed by an independent NIH-style peer review committee comprised of subject-matter experts.

-Appropriate areas of investigation for this RFA include, but are not limited to:
+Appropriate areas of investigation for CF seed grants include, but are not limited to:

 - Identifying and characterizing potential therapeutic targets